survivejs/react-book/manuscript/05_react_and_flux.md

 It is recommended that you use `setState` with Alt to keep things clean and easy to understand.
 Manipulating `this.notes` directly would work but that would miss the intent. `setState` provides a nice analogue to the way React works so it's worth using.

 We have almost integrated Flux with our application now.
-We have a set of Actions that provide an API for manipulating `Notes` data.
-We also have a Store for actual data manipulation.
-We are missing one final bit, integration with our View.
-It will have to listen to the Store and be able to trigger Actions to complete the cycle.
+We have a set of actions that provide an API for manipulating `Notes` data.
+We also have a store for actual data manipulation.
+We are missing one final bit, integration with our view.
+It will have to listen to the store and be able to trigger actions to complete the cycle.

 T> The current implementation is naïve in that it doesn't validate parameters in any way.
 It would be a very good idea to validate the object shape to avoid incidents during development.
 [Flow](http://flowtype.org/) based gradual typing provides one way to do this.
 Alternatively you could write nice tests.
 That's a good idea regardless.

 ## Gluing It All Together

 Gluing this all together is a little complicated as there are multiple concerns to take care of.
-Dealing with Actions is going to be easy.
+Dealing with actions is going to be easy.
 For instance, to create a Note, we would need to trigger `NoteActions.create({task: 'New task'})`.
-That would cause the associated Store to change and, as a result, all the components listening to it.
+That would cause the associated store to change and, as a result, all the components listening to it.

 Our `NoteStore` provides two methods in particular that are going to be useful.
 These are `NoteStore.listen` and `NoteStore.unlisten`.
-They will allow Views to subscribe to the state changes.
+They will allow views to subscribe to the state changes.

 As you might remember from the earlier chapters, React provides a set of lifecycle hooks.
-We can subscribe to `NoteStore` within our View at `componentDidMount` and `componentWillUnmount`.
+We can subscribe to `NoteStore` within our view at `componentDidMount` and `componentWillUnmount`.
 By unsubscribing, we avoid possible memory leaks.

 Based on these ideas we can connect `App` with `NoteStore` and `NoteActions`: